 The long term care insurance income benefit is guaranteed if you are diagnosed with a qualifying chronic illness or cognitive disorder.
 The policy provides a cash indemnity benefit that can be used for many different qualified and covered benefits, including:

-The long term care insurance policy benefit options include 2 or 3 years on the base policy.
+The long term care insurance policy benefit period options include 2 or 3 years on the base policy.
 You can also add an extension of long-term care benefits for a period of 2 or 4 years, which brings the maximum benefit period to 7 years.

 An optional long-term care inflation protection is available which helps your LTC insurance benefit grow to keep up with inflation.
 You can choose from 3% simple, 5% simple or 5% compound interest growth.